-The physical loss of soil due The wear or removal of the seabed due to human activities such as, anchoring, trawling, and removal using air compressors.
+The wear or removal of the seabed due to human activities such as, anchoring, trawling, and removal using air compressors.
 The substrate includes the beach, the intertidal and subtidal zones, and the seabed.

 Sources: dredging for the construction of ports, navigation channels and anchoring of vessels